bob-obringer/monorepo/public-packages/conventional-changesets/readme.md

 ## Usage

+This is intended to be run as part of a CI/CD pipeline, but can be run locally or via a script.

 This package provides both a CLI and a programmatic interface which take two optional parameters, `productionBranch` and `integrationBranch`.
 The default values are `main` and `develop` respectively.

 The output is a collection of changeset markdown files sent to a `.changeset` folder in the root of the repository.

+For an example of how it's used, see the [`.github/workflows/get-changesets.yml`](./.github/workflows/get-changesets.yml) file in this repository.

 ### CLI